 Issue #2: Why Do You Think You Know The Solution?

-75% of people that complain about chest pains don't have an issue with their heart.
+Doctors say that 75% of the people who complain about chest pains don't have an issue with their heart.
 Since I've never been to medical school and am not a registered physician, I'd be a very foolish person indeed to diagnose angina when the reason for my discomfort is due to having too much spicy food for dinner last night.
 Of course that doesn't mean that I should ignore my symptoms.
 But it does mean that I shouldn't be self-diagnosing.

 It's the same with marketing a small business (or indeed any sized business).
-Perhaps you think that your business needs a new website design, when the actual problem is that the text on your existing site doesn't resonate with your target audience.
+Perhaps you think that your business needs a new website design, when the actual problem is that the text and images on your existing site aren't resonating with your target audience.
 As a result, investing in a new site design that simply carries-over underlying issues present in the old site won't change things.
+Putting lipstick on a pig doesn’t change the fact that it’s still a pig.
 By the same reasoning, spending money on Google AdWords advertising may well bring more people to your product landing page.
 But if the page is poorly designed there's no guarantee that you'll get more sales.

 The apparent problem may not be the actual problem.
-You're making assumptions and self-diagnosing.
-You're looking for someone to prescribe heart medication, when maybe what you really need is a pack of Tums.
+You're making assumptions as to the cause, and self-diagnosing the solution.
+You think you need heart medication, anti-coagulants, or statins.
+In reality perhaps all you really need is a pack of Tums.
 Your role is only to highlight the problem: Defining the subsequent course of action isn’t really your call.

 Transactional vs. Consultative